sasquatchchicken/binauralBeats/README.md

 ## Background
 The Monroe Institute, has extensively researched the use of **binaural beats** to induce altered states of consciousness.
 Binaural beats involve playing slightly different frequencies in each ear to create a perceived third frequency inside the brain.

+***please see the files background.md and theGate.md--the script associated with those two files is theGate.py***
 ## Features
 **Binaural Beat Generation:** Create stereo binaural beat tones using specified frequencies.